• St. John's 200th anniversary May 23, 2020

 The Episcopal Church in Garrett County Maryland offers a podcast for each day that includes a reading of Morning Prayer with the appropriate lessons and psalm for the day presented in a quiet, meditative way.
 Link here (you may need to scroll down to find today's date).

-• Bible Study Thursdays @ 10:30 am in the Parish Hall
+• Bible Study on Thursdays at 10:30 am in the Parish Hall

 On the last Tuesday of each month, St. John's hosts a distribution of food to those in need.
 With the suspension of services at the Salvation Army, there is tremendous need in Ogdensburg.